Not just a new name for a project status meeting!

 Bill Hoberecht - This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-The transition to becoming a self-organized team involves a fundamental change in how individuals, teams, and management approach their respective responsibilities.
+The transition to becoming a self-managing team involves a fundamental change in how individuals, teams, and management approach their respective responsibilities.
 Traditionally managed teams depend upon anointed leaders who give direction, track progress and push the project to completion.
-Self-organized teams operate quite differently, and in such a team there is no explicit or implicit role of “project leader” or “project manager.”
-In the context of a self-organized team, this article describes how to implement the daily stand-up meeting.
+Self-managing teams operate quite differently, and in such a team there is no pre-determined role of “project leader” or “project manager.”
+Today's teams operate in a hybrid, nuanced environment in which they are asked to be self-managing yet there are also elements of project management required by the organization.
+In the context of a self-managing team, this article describes how to implement the daily stand-up meeting.

 Replacing 'Status Meetings' with 'Stand-Up Meetings'